Email Sending with Your Safety in Mind

 Different team members have various responsibilities related to your email sending, and limited access mitigates the risk of something occurring on your account.
 Administrative access to Mailgun systems and services follows the principle of least privilege.
 Access to systems is based on job roles and responsibilities.

-Alongside these user roles, Mailgun by Sinch utilizes individually identifying usernames that are not permitted to be shared or reassigned to another person.
+Alongside these user roles, Sinch Mailgun utilizes individually identifying usernames that are not permitted to be shared or reassigned to another person.
 Account onboarding and offboarding processes are well documented and followed consistently to ensure proper account access by internal and external systems.

 This attention to security applies to our internal systems as well, with VPN and multi-factor authentication being used to access internal support tools and product infrastructure.